 Installing the Marketplace extension

-Optional Azure DevOps Marketplace extension that adds a Run AI Review PR button and an in-ADO settings hub.
-Reviews work without it.
+Optional Azure DevOps Marketplace extension adding a Run AI Review button and an in-ADO settings hub; reviews run with or without it via service hooks.

 Last updated